Convex-Dev/design/cad/020_tokenomics/README.md

 Convex serves as a public utility network, where participants are free to transact on a decentralised basis.
 As such, there is a requirement for and economic protocol whereby users of the network can fairly compensate the providers of infrastructure for their services.

+Convex Coins are initially issued in two ways:
+- 75% are available for purchase on a **release curve**.
+This is is a mathematically defined mechanism that releases coins as and when demanded by the ecosystem.
+Funds raised are reinvested in the ecosystem to create a virtuous cycle.
+- 25% are available as **awards** to contributors who add value to the ecosystem in various ways (can be software engineering, open source contributions, marketing, building great uses cases etc.)

+Once issued, coins are fully transferable and can circulate freely according to the wishes of their holders (e.g. traded on a private basis, used in smart contracts etc.)

+We believe this model strikes the right balance between enabling long term sustainable growth and recognising  those who bring value to the Convex ecosystem (financially or otherwise)

 ## Design Objectives